RicardoSalgadoB/streamstats/README.md

 ## Features
 * **Content Management**: CRUD operations for movies, series, episodes and genres.
-* **Rating System**: Users dubmit ratings for content and averages are dynamically calculated.
+* **Rating System**: Users submits ratings for content and averages are dynamically calculated.
 * **Object Relational Mapper (ORM)**: Python classes are automatically mapped to SQL tables.
 Handy for the migration from *C++* to *SQL*.
 * **Joined Table Inheritance**: A feature of SQLAlchemy that preserves Python Inheritance without data redundancies.
 * **Indexes**: An index on the name of the contents allows for fast information retrieval.